 There are pros and cons to refinancing student loans.
 While saving money is a big plus, not everyone is eligible, and you could lose important benefits.
-Let’s look at what it means to refinance private and federal student loans, what to look for, what to consider, and how to actually start the refinancing process.
+Let’s look at what it means to refinance private and federal student loans, what to consider, and how to start the refinancing process.

-There can be confusion understanding consolidating vs refinancing your student loans:
+There can be confusion around consolidating vs refinancing your student loans:

 - Consolidation means combining multiple loans into a single one.
 This often gives you an interest rate that’s an average of the rates of the existing loans (or a rounded-up interest rate).
-Usually any unpaid interest will capitalize (become part of your principal balance) so you’ll be paying interest on the new, higher balance.
+Usually any unpaid interest will capitalize (become part of your principal balance), so going forward you’ll pay interest on the new, higher balance.

 - Refinancing means getting a new loan from a private lender that will pay off your existing loans.
-When you refinance, you’ll have a new interest rate, new terms (including how long you’ll have to pay back the loan), and possibly a new lender.
-Plus, you’ll make a single payment on the refinanced loans.
+It’ll have a new interest rate, new terms (including how long you have to pay back the loan), and possibly a new lender.
+Plus, you’ll now have a single payment to make instead of several.

-- If you extend the term of your loan (how long you’ll be paying it), you may end up paying more over the life of your loan.
+- If you extend the term of your loan (how long you’ll be paying it), you may end up paying less monthly, but you could pay more over the life of your loan.

-- Your monthly payment isn’t guaranteed to be lower; the rate you’re offered will depend on your creditworthiness and the interest rate environment.
+- Your monthly payment isn’t guaranteed to be lower; the rate you’re offered will depend on your creditworthiness and how much interest rates are at the time.

-When you refinance your student loans, you’re basically applying for a new loan.
-A lender will look for many of the same factors they looked for when you first applied for a (private) student loan, like these:
+When you refinance your student loans you’re basically applying for a new loan.
+A lender will look for many of the same factors they did for when you first applied for a private student loan, like these: